ptgott/one-newsletter/ROADMAP.md

 ### Within this: now

 - Rewrite `TestNoEmailFlag` to use a single process based on `createUserConfig` and `scrape.StartLoop`.
-The tricky thing with this test is that it copies stdout to a `bytes.Buffer` to assert against the email text.
-See how to do this without working with a `cmd.Stdout`.
+Use the `scrape.Config.OutputCh` to receive the stdout message to make assertions against.

 - Other  `exec.Command` calls to replace: